How to talk about mental health over 65 if you struggle to open up

 “This is someone who is going to keep things confidential and you will have that anonymity and safety which can make people feel a lot more comfortable to fully open up and put everything on the table.”

-“Experts agree that when given the opportunity, older people do really well when they engage with talking therapies such as counselling and cognitive behavioural therapy,” says Abrahams.
+Abrahams adds: “Experts agree that when given the opportunity, older people do really well when they engage with talking therapies such as counselling and cognitive behavioural therapy.”

 How can we help others open up?

-When discussing mental health –especially if its a fresh or an unusual topic, Beck says to approach the conversation normally from the beginning, rather than focusing solely on the mental health aspect.
+When discussing mental health –especially if its a fresh or an unusual topic, Back says to approach the conversation normally from the beginning, rather than focusing solely on the mental health aspect.

 “By doing this you’re inviting the person in by reaching out with empathy and also permission for the person to have a think and maybe say ‘Actually yeah, I do feel a certain type of way’.”

-“For anyone hard of hearing, a letter may be hugely welcome,” says Abraham.
+Abrahams adds: “For anyone hard of hearing, a letter may be hugely welcome.

 “For those online, video calls offer a world of opportunities to stay in touch.
 Simple actions like these can do more good than you will ever know.”